back to Blog

 Speak wholesale with confidence

-Wholesale and B2B eCommerce come with a language of their own, but once you understand the core terms, everything clicks into place.
-Use this glossary as a reference whenever you need clarity, whether you're setting up a B2B portal, placing wholesale orders, or improving your internal processes.
+Wholesale and B2B eCommerce come with a language of their own, but once you understand the core terms, everything starts to click into place.
+Use this glossary whenever you need clarity, whether you’re setting up a B2B portal, placing wholesale orders, managing inventory, or improving internal workflows.

 Talk Wholesale to Me (A–Z)